firoyj/firoyj.github.io/_posts/2023-11-24-order-book.md

 mathjax: true
 layout: post
 categories: github, website
-excerpt: "## Purpose of the Order Book

-The Order Book’s role is to handle users' requests - to receive them from frontend, validate, and save them in the database. it consists of _3 steps_:

-1.	receive user request
-2.	verify allowance
-3.	save in the database"
+excerpt: "The Order Book collects a group of requests which are waiting to be processed.
+It does this periodically every 5-10 seconds.
+It then calculates the best routes for each request by accessing the algorithm.

+After receiving a response from the algorithm, the Order Book also sorts requests for any possible **batch** transactions.
+The Order Book tries to batch requests, e.g., into the same tokens on the same chain.
+If possible batches are found, the Order Manager sends them to the Order Executer for processing."

 ---

 ## Purpose of the Order Book